department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 - Any person who is legally responsible for making arrangements for unclaimed remains or for details having to do with the deceased's interment or memorialization, **or**
 - Any individual representing the deceased, if the Veteran's service ended before April 6, 1917

-**You must be a member of the deceased's family to apply for a memorial item if any of the below descriptions is true for the deceased's remains.
-Their remains:**
+**You must be a member of the deceased's family to apply for a memorial item if any of the below descriptions is true.
+The deceased's remains:**

 - Haven't been recovered or identified, **or**
 - Were buried at sea, **or**
-- Were donated to science, **or*
+- Were donated to science, **or**
 - Were cremated and scattered

 ### How do I apply for a memorial item?

 #### Fill out an application

-##### For a headstone, grave marker, or niche marker

-Fill out the Claim for Standard Government Headstone or Marker (VA Form 40-1330). <br>
+**For a headstone, grave marker, or niche marker,** fill out the Claim for Standard Government Headstone or Marker (VA Form 40-1330). <br>
 [Download VA Form 40-1330 (PDF)](https://www.va.gov/vaforms/va/pdf/VA40-1330.pdf)

 **Note:** If this is your second request, or if you're requesting a [replacement](https://www.cem.va.gov/cem/hmm/replacements.asp) because of a mistake with the inscription or a damaged headstone or marker, be sure to explain this in block 27 of the form.

-##### For a medallion to be placed on a privately purchased headstone or marker

-Fill out the Claim for Government Medallion for Placement in a Private Cemetery (VA Form 40-1330M). <br>
+**For a medallion to be placed on a privately purchased headstone or marker,** fill out the Claim for Government Medallion for Placement in a Private Cemetery (VA Form 40-1330M). <br>
 [Download VA Form 40-1330M (PDF)](https://www.va.gov/vaforms/va/pdf/VA40-1330M.pdf)

-#### Then, send us your application and supporting documents
+#### Send us your application and supporting documents

 Mail or fax your form, along with a copy of the Veteran’s [DD214 or other discharge documents](https://www.cem.va.gov/CEM/hmm/discharge_documents.asp).
 Don’t send the originals since we can’t return them.